Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 Hang on...

-Why do we test if the value is null after we know it's an object?
+Why do we test if the value is `null` after we know it's an object?

 Surprise!

 ## Null

-Null, in any language, can absolutely get in the bin.
+`Null`, in any language, can also, absolutely get in the bin.

 Sorry, not sorry.

-In TypeScript, null is an object that represents nothing.
+In TypeScript, `null` is an object that represents nothing.

-So, any time you check something is an object you'll also want to check if its null.
+So, any time you check something is an object you'll also want to check if its `null`.

-Furthermore, null, despite being an Object, doesn't use the Object prototype.
+`null`, despite being an Object, doesn't inherit the Object prototype.

-Outside of smug YouTubers creating things will `Object.create` to prove a point...
+Apart from smug YouTubers creating things with `Object.create` to prove a point...

-it's the only time you're likely to find an object that doesn't implement Object.
+this is the only time you're likely to find an object that doesn't implement Object.

-If that wasn't bad enough though, by default, null can be used instead of values even if they're typed.
+If that wasn't bad enough though, by default, `null` can be used for any value even if it's typed.

 You can turn this off in the config.